urql-graphql/urql/docs/help.md

 When you pass an introspected schema to the cache, this warning will never be displayed as the cache can then do deterministic fragment matching using schema information.

+## (17) Invalid type <a id="17"></a>

+> Invalid type: The type `???` is used with @populate but does not exist.

+When you're using the populate exchange with an introspected schema and add the `@populate` directive to fields it first checks whether the type is valid and exists on the schema.

+If the field does not have sufficient type information because it doesn't exist on the schema or does not match expectations then this warning is logged.

+Check whether your schema is up-to-date or whether you're using an invalid field somewhere, maybe due to a typo.

+## (18) Invalid TypeInfo state <a id="18"></a>

+> Invalid TypeInfo state: Found an abstract type when none was expected.

+When you're using the populate exchange with an introspected schema, it will start collecting used fragments and selection sets on all of your queries.
+This error may occur if it hits unexpected abstract types when doing so.

+Please open an issue if it happens on a query that you expect to be supported by the `populateExchange`.